alaffin12/stackedit/Caught by Stradh.md

 >
 > "Nothing.
 Empty promises and the shell of something greater."
 > >
 > "Do yourselves a favour.
 Leave this path.
 Come and join me in Castle Ravenloft.
-You are not the usual sort who happen to wander into my domain.
-You are powerful and clever
+You are prisoners here, it is true, but you need not make Barovia a prison.
+You are not the usual sort who wander into my domain.
+You are powerful.
+Formidable.
+Come join me.
+Help me regain my Katarina.

 ### Amber Temple